Silvinecoder/igdb-proxyapi/README.md

 }
 ```

-Function checkAuth - In this function we are checking if the user has authorization; this is how it works:
+In this function we are checking if the user has authorization; this is how it works:

 ```
 if (req.headers.authorization?.split(' ')[1]